d2iq/ui-kit/CONTRIBUTING.md

 We use conventional commits with Angular preset.

-### Commit types
+### Commit Types

-We are supporting the conventional commit types as follows:
+#### Conventional Commit Types

 - **Features**
-  `feat` - A new feature (triggers a release)
+  `feat` - A new feature (triggers a major release).
 - **Bug Fixes**
-  `fix` - A bug fix (triggers a release)
+  `fix` - A bug fix (triggers a minor release).
 - **Documentation**
-  `docs` - Documentation only changes
+  `docs` - Documentation only changes.
 - **Styles**
-  `style` - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+  `style` - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.)
 - **Code Refactoring**
-  `refactor` - A code change that neither fixes a bug nor adds a feature
+  `refactor` - A code change that neither fixes a bug nor adds a feature.
 - **Performance Improvements**
-  `perf` - A code change that improves performance (triggers a release)
+  `perf` - A code change that improves performance (triggers a release).
 - **Tests**
-  `test` - Adding missing tests or correcting existing tests
+  `test` - Adding missing tests or correcting existing tests.
 - **Builds**
-  `build` - Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+  `build` - Changes that affect the build system or external dependencies.
 - **Continuous Integrations**
-  `ci` - Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+  `ci` - Changes to our CI configuration files and scripts.
 - **Chores**
-  `chore` - Other changes that don't modify src or test files
+  `chore` - Changes that don't modify src or test files.
 - **Reverts**
-  `revert` - Reverts a previous commit
+  `revert` - When reverting a previous commit.

-### JIRA Integration

-`semantic-release-jira` plugin automatically can update your Mesosphere JIRA issues labels with UI-Kit release version, if you add it as footer to your commit message.

-You can use `Updates`, `Closes` or `Resolves` statements (they all have the same effect tho) and add multiple JIRAs by separating them by comma.

 Examples Commit message:

 ```
-fix(Table): fix lorem so that it enables foo

-this commit body message describes the commit
+fix: fix foo to enable bar

+The commit body can be used to further detail changes.

-BREAKING CHANGE
+BREAKING CHANGE:
 Before this fix foo wasn't enabled at all, behavior changes from <old> to <new>

-Closes DCOS_OSS-12345, Closes DCOS-23456
+Closes D2IQ-12345
 ```